dell-cloud-marketplace/docker-spree/README.md

 ###Customisation

 Spree supports extensions that provide the facility to customise Spree website.
 Extensions are reusable  code that facilitate a range of functionality, they can be found in the  [Spree Extension Registry](http://spreecommerce.com/extensions).
 Extensions can be installed by adding it to the bottom of the Gemfile file(this resides in the project root folder /app).
 Further information on installing and existing alternatively creating your own is detailed from the [Spree Developers Guide](http://guides.spreecommerce.com/developer/extensions_tutorial.html).
-Any gems added to Gemfile will require the bundler to be run from here.
+Any gems added to Gemfile will require the bundler to be run from directory ***/app**, this requires to be run from within the container.

 To Do: